KlfJoat/ripdvd/README.md

 ...
 And so on.  `dvdbackup` is different...
 * It is designed to read DVD's specifically.
 * It understands DVD's internal content and structure.
-* It rips native DVD structures *without transcoding*.
+* It grabs native DVD structures *without transcoding*.
 * It preserves menus, special features, subtitles, alternate audio, etc.
 * It uses `libdvdread` directly, so it takes advantage of DVD (optical) drive error correction.
 * It has internal error correction and recovery of bad reads.